wcm-io-qa/wcm-io-qa-galenium/parent/src/site/markdown/concepts.md

 ### WebDriver Handling

 A standard problem in parallelizing Selenium tests is the handling of drivers and browsers.
 Galenium can handle this for you.

-#### Listener Based Handling

-By default Galenium will use the _WebDriverListener_ to initialize and clean up drivers to be used in tests.
-This means that even if you do not use a driver in your test, it will still be instantiated.

-#### Lazy Handling

-If you want more control over when drivers are instantiated, you can configure Galenium to use lazy driver initialization.
-Drivers will only be initialized when you explicitely request a driver.

-### Verifications

 ### Differences